We’ve all been there.

 Bake for about 40 minutes, until fruit is soft and crumble is crispy and lightly browned on top.

 Remove from the oven and enjoy while it’s still warm.

 Okay, you got me.
 That 40-minute bake time is a little lengthier than the amount of time you might spend with a neighbor who dropped in for tea.

 But keep in mind, the prep for this dish really is super simple, and some fruits may bake up more quickly than others.

 Even if dessert doesn’t make an appearance every night in your household, it can be nice to have this recipe up your sleeve to serve something simple and homemade when you’re craving a touch of added comfort.

 What kind of fruit will you use in your crumble, and what creative toppings and combos have you whipped up in your kitchen?
 Share your idea in the comments!

 Photos by Nina-Kristin Isensee, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-With additional writing and editing by Allison Sidhu.
+Originally posted March 16, 2015.
+Revised and updated March 10, 2017 with additional writing and editing by Allison Sidhu.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.